MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Create-Licenses-Plate/Warehouse-Receipts/Pallets/Assign_LPChild_to_LP_Pallet_From_WR.md

 **ProcessMethod**: Calcule_Possible_LPChilds_From_WR

 **Description**:
-This method allows you to generate License Plates within Business Central associated with a Warehouse Receipt.
+This method allows you to assign an existing LP Single as a child to an LP Pallet.

-The output of this method returns the LP Document No Pallet Generated.
+The result of this method returns 2 fields, one whether the result was successful or not and the other the number of child lps that could be assigned to the pallet.

 **Input**:

 **Parameters**:
--	**LP_Pallet_No**: Represents the number of the LP Pallet that you want to calculate the possible children of LP Single.
+-	**LP_Pallet_No**: Represents the number of LP Pallets you want to allocate the possible children of the LP Single.
+-	**WarehouseReceipt_No**:  Represents the Warehouse Receipt Number where the Pallet is located.
+This field is used as an extra validation to verify that the LP Pallet is actually included in the Warehouse Receipt.

-**Ouput**: List of LP Children candidates to be assigned to the LP Pallet.
+-	**LP_Pallet_Child_No**: Represents the child LP Pallet number to be assigned to the LP Pallet.

+**Ouput**:
+-	**IsProcessed**: Boolean variable that indicates if the process was successful or not.
+-	**Remnant_LPChilds**: Number of LP Singles that could be candidates to assign to an LP Pallet.

 **Request**: